Live for the outdoors

-Now we get onto the changing part of the story.
 Do you get changed first before you go, we tried this but wearing full paddling kit for a winters paddle is very restricting and also very warm in a packed car.
 So you need to get changed when you arrive, we all had either small van’s or estate cars.
 To save on fuel we would go in one vehicle and usually thumb a lift back to the top of the river to where we abandoned the car.
 Have you ever tried getting changed into a part dry suit lying down, harder than it seems, especially when there’s four of you all waiting to get changed or four of you all getting changed.
 So we resulted in using towels, old sheets, blankets or whatever we could grab.

 I don’t know if this happened in just our group or not, but it was a race to get changed but all for the wrong reasons.
 Imagine this, its January late afternoon, its freezing cold and we have been on the river for hours, were cold hungry and can’t feel our fingers.
 The dry cag is one of the toughest things to take off with cold fingers.
 So your standing on the tops of your everyday shoes, trying to stay out of the mud, you have a towel draped over your shoulders using one hand to hold the two ends together and trying to get changed with the other.
 We even tried balancing on the sill of an open car door, anything to stay off the cold wet ground.